swaggyp305/Personal-Portfolio/README.md

 npm start

-Deployments are handled through Vercel, with automatic builds on each push.
+Deployments are handled through Vercel, with automatic builds on each push to main.

-License

-MIT License